scala/docs.scala-lang/_tour/case-classes.md

 ## More resources

-* Learn more about case classes in [Scala Book](/overviews/scala-book/case-classes.html)
+* Learn more about case classes in the [Scala Book](/overviews/scala-book/case-classes.html)